Bio

 Nobody reads a catalog.
 They navigate it.
 The grid is the navigation system.
 Get the hierarchy wrong and the reader gives up before they find what they came for.

-I didn’t know it was called information architecture.
+I did not know it was called information architecture.
 I called it catalog layout.
 The question was the same: given this density and this limited attention, where does the eye go first?

 Years later, when UX became a defined discipline, I recognized the problem immediately.
-I’d already been solving it, just with a pica ruler instead of a wireframe tool.
+I had already been solving it with a pica ruler instead of a wireframe tool.

 Screenprinting

 I left Sterling and got the job at USA Tees in Brooklyn.
 Art department and production: color separation, technique, prepress.
-After USA Tees I taught an intro to graphic design course at Kingsborough for a semester, then we moved to Fort Lauderdale, where I worked at Atlas Embroidery.
+During that last semester I taught an intro to graphic design course at Kingsborough, the same place Judith Wilde found me.
+After USA Tees I taught special education for a year, then we moved to Fort Lauderdale, where I worked at Atlas Embroidery.

 Separation means you never work on the image.
 You work on a channel.
-One color at a time, decomposing a whole into discrete layers that reconstruct it when they register.
+One color at a time, breaking a whole into separate layers that reconstruct it when they register.
 You make decisions about how colors interact when they overprint (opacity, trapping, bleed) before any of that is visible.
-The whole composition exists only in your head while you’re building a single plate.
+The whole composition exists only in your head while you’re building a single screen.

 That’s how I’ve worked ever since.
 Every SCSS cascade, every function chain, every stage in a multi-agent workflow, you’re working on a channel.
 The whole only exists when the layers register.